cdetfweb/company-website-starter/README.md

 This project aims to be a starting project for every initiative around [Builder.io](https://builder.io) and [Next.js](https://nextjs.org) that requires ISR capabilities and SEO optimizations like having a dynamic `sitemap.xml` and a few other tricks.

-If you want to see a live site using this starter go to [Kenzilab.com](https://kenzilab.com).

 # Features

 - Typescript support ❤️